FactomProject/FactomDocs/factomDataStructureDetails.md

 The Federated server will keep track of the Chain Commits based on ChainID Hash.
 The Federated servers keep track of the Chain Commits they receive.
 When the first Entry is received, it will reveal the ChainID.
 If the ChainID was a secret, then it now can be compared against all the possible Chain Commits claiming to pay for Entries of a certain ChainID.
 Once the ChainID is revealed, the ChainID hash and the 'Entry Hash + ChainID' fields can be compared to see if they match and form valid hashes.
 If they do not match, that Chain Commit is invalid.
 If they do match, then the first one to be acknowledged gets accepted as the first Entry.
 They maintain exclusivity for 1 hour for each ChainID hash after an acknowledgement.
 The commit itself must be within 12 hours +/- of the milliTimestamp.

 A prudent user will not broadcast their first Entry until the Federated server acknowledges the Chain Commit.
-If they do not wait, a peer on the P2P network can put their Entry as the first one in that Chain.
+If they do not wait, a malicious peer on the P2P network can put their Entry as the first one in that Chain, or stop the chain from being created for 1 hour.
+This is the denial of chain attack.

 Chain Commits cost 10 Entry Credits to create the Chain, plus the fee per KiB of the Entry itself.

+The TXID of a Chain Commit shares the same form as a Entry Commit.

 ### Factoid Transaction